openstack/nova-specs/specs/template.rst

   instance directories created before the change landed?
 Do we move them?
 Do we have a special case in the code?
 Do we assume that the operator will recreate all the instances in their cloud?

-- Please specify expected Database migrations that accompany this change.

 Developer impact
 ----------------